 In January of 2007, the Dickinson Police Department assigned the first-ever School Resource Officer to the Dickinson Public School District.
 In the wake of the Columbine tragedy, many law enforcement agencies realized the importance of being proactive in the school environment.
 Thus, the department and school district worked together to develop the School Resource Program.

-Corporal Brandon Stockie is currently the department’s School Resource Officer.
-He concentrates his efforts between the high schools and the junior high, though he will also have a presence at the elementary schools.
-Some of his duties include resolving student conflicts, processing status crimes occurring on school property, and having a presence at after-school activities such as dances and athletic programs.
+In the spring of 2018, the Dickinson Public School District approved the addition of a second SRO to the district.
+Sergeant Brandon Stockie will manage the SRO Program and the SRO duties at the Dickinson High School.
+Officer Tiffany Whinery is currently assigned to the Dickinson Middle School.
+Though they will primarily concentrate efforts between the high school and the junior high, they will also have a presence at the elementary schools with the assistance of patrol’s Adopt-a-Cop program.
+Some of their duties include resolving student conflicts, processing status crimes occurring on school property, and having a presence at after-school activities such as dances and athletic programs.

-During the summer months, Corporal Stockie is involved in many of the city’s summer youth programs.
-He is also in charge of the community programs throughout the year.
-The Dickinson PD and Corporal Stockie have a satellite office located within the West River Community Center.
+During the summer months, the School Resource Officers are involved in many of the city’s summer youth programs.
+They are also in charge of the community programs throughout the year.
+They have a satellite office located within the West River Community Center.

-The Dickinson Police Department, along with Dickinson Public Schools, recently started a new program called Text-A-Tip at Dickinson High School and Hagen Junior High.
+The Dickinson Police Department, along with Dickinson Public Schools, recently started a new program called Text-A-Tip at Dickinson High School and Dickinson Middle School.
 This program will give kids the opportunity to report illegal activities, bullying, weapons, and other concerns by texting the School Resource Officer at 701-260-7804.
 All students who use the program may remain anonymous.

 Questions or Comments?